The original document is Chinese Version

 AgentJet Swarm natively supports multi-Server multi-model training topology.
 You can start multiple Swarm Servers simultaneously on multiple GPU servers, each Server hosting models of different sizes, and then use a Swarm Client to orchestrate their collaboration:

 In the workflow, the Client can route different inference requests to different Servers based on roles.
 The conversation history of the planning Agent is sent to the 32B model, and the conversation history of the execution Agent is sent to the 7B model.
-The two models collect their own rollout samples, calculate gradients independently, update parameters independently, and complete true non-shared parameter multi-agent reinforcement learning training.
+The two models collect their own rollout samples, calculate gradients independently, update parameters independently, and complete true non-shared parameter multi-agent reinforcement learning training (multiple heterogeneous LLM models undergoing RL training simultaneously).

 This capability opens up many research directions that were previously difficult to realize:

-- Heterogeneous Team Game: Models of different ability levels form teams to learn optimal strategies respectively in competitive or cooperative environments.
+- Heterogeneous Team Collaboration: Models of different ability levels form teams to each learn optimal strategies in competitive or cooperative environments.

 Agnostic to Agent Framework, Supports OpenAI Protocol BaseUrl and ApiKey